neha-dhananju/To_do_console_app/README.md

+# TO DO Console Application

-A simple console-based To-Do list application built with Python.
+A simple **console-based To-Do list application** built with Python.
 It allows users to add tasks, mark them as completed, and view or manage their list directly from the terminal.

-🚀 Features
+## 🚀 Features

-Add new tasks
+-- Add new tasks

-View all pending tasks
+-- View all pending tasks

-Mark tasks as complete
+-- Mark tasks as complete

-Save and load tasks from a text file
+-- Save and load tasks from a text file

-Simple and beginner-friendly interface
+-- Simple and beginner-friendly interface

-🛠️ Built With
+## 🛠️ Built With

-Python (basics, file handling, functions, lists, etc.)
+-- Python (basics, file handling, functions, lists, etc.)

-VS Code
+-- VS Code

-Command Line / Terminal
+-- Command Line / Terminal